mui/material-ui/docs/src/pages/getting-started/usage/usage.md

 ### CssBaseline

 Material-UI provides an optional [CssBaseline](/components/css-baseline/) component.
-It's fixing some inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.
+It fixes some inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.

 ## Versioned Documentation